sim248/SpheroidUnityExporter/README.md

 Then, left-click the root folder (with the same name as your app) to expand it and drag-n-drop "app.json" and "Client.spheroid" files.

-Drag-n-drop "ClientLibrary.spheroid" and "SceneLibrary.spheroid" files
+Drag-n-drop "ClientLibrary.spheroid", "GetPipesAction.spheroid" and "SceneLibrary.spheroid" files

 You're done!